 Acknowledgement: Carl O’Brien, reviser

-This interview is a reprinted from the internet magazine PortVitoria, dedicted to the Hispano-Lusophone communities around the world.
+This interview is a reprinted from the internet magazine PortVitoria, dedicated to the Luso-Hispano-Lusophone communities around the world.
 You can download this interview in Spanish and Portuguese by going to: